-Chinoiserie and ginger jar holiday ornaments can be expensive (such as these beauties for $75 for SIX).
+My real motivation for making these DIY Chinoiserie and ginger jar holiday ornaments is that ready made ones can be prohibitively expensive.
 I was able to make over 40 of them for under $12 or so.

 The crisp blue and white pattern is busy enough that each ornament is unique and beautiful.

 And here’s another display idea for these beauties- they seriously look good no matter how you use them.